 Frequently Asked Questions

-The European Union General Data Protection Regulation (“EU GDPR”) is a new and more stringent regulation governing the use of personal data.
-It imposes new obligations on entities that control or process personal data about people who are located in the European Union.
-This regulation applies both inside the European Union (“EU”) and outside of the EU, and applies to data about anyone in the EU, regardless of whether they are a citizen or permanent resident of an EU country.
+The European Union General Data Protection Regulation ("EU GDPR") is a new and more stringent regulation governing the use of personal data.
+It imposes new obligations on entities that control or process personal data about people who are located in the European Union ("EU").
+This regulation applies both inside the EU and outside of the EU, and applies to data about anyone in the EU, regardless of whether they are a citizen or permanent resident of an EU country.

 Examples of identifiers include but are not limited to: name, photo, email address, identification number such as GT ID#, GT Account (User ID), physical address or other location data; IP address or other online identifier.

 Georgia Tech's EU General Data Protection Regulation Compliance Policy can be found in the Georgia Tech Policy Library.